mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 ### Convert to paths

 Next I convert any strokes to filled paths, where possible.
 In Illustrator we can do this using _Object > Expand_.
-There may be some exceptions: if you’re animating `stroke-dasharray` or `stroke-dashoffset` you’ll need to leave these intact, and likewise if you want to retain the stroke width when scaling the SVG.
+There may be some exceptions: if you’re styling or animating `stroke-dasharray` or `stroke-dashoffset` you’ll need to leave these intact, and likewise if you want to retain the stroke width when scaling the SVG.

 <figure>
   <img src="optimising-svgs-for-the-web_04.png" alt="Icons shown before stroke expanded and after">